Flaronix/gd-speak/README.md

 Originally forked from [eSpeak-NG-for-Godot-4](https://github.com/soykhaler/eSpeak-NG-for-Godot-4) with intent to fix errors I was getting in Godot when trying to use the plugin on Windows.
 Big thanks to [@soykhaler](https://github.com/soykhaler) for the original code, this saved me significant time on my personal Godot project 😊

 - Established Windows compatibility
-	- Note this repo *only* contains the files needed for building and using the gdextension on Windows
+	- Note this repo *only* contains the files needed for building and using the GDExtension on Windows, however I plan to add compatibility for Linux and Mac later on
-	- Rebuilt [eSpeak-NG 1.52](https://github.com/espeak-ng/espeak-ng/releases/tag/1.52.0) with MSVC to add `libespeak-ng.dll` (previously missing dependency of `libespeakgodotextension.dll`)
+	- Rebuilt [eSpeak-NG 1.52](https://github.com/espeak-ng/espeak-ng/releases/tag/1.52.0) (with MSVC) to add `libespeak-ng.dll`
-        - I believe this is the only change I needed for [eSpeak-NG-for-Godot-4](https://github.com/soykhaler/eSpeak-NG-for-Godot-4) to work on Windows
+        - I believe this was a previously missing dependency of `libespeakgodotextension.dll` for usage on Windows
-	- Rebuilt the GDExtension for a mutually compatible `libespeakgodotextension.dll`
+- Rebuilt the GDExtension itself for a `libespeakgodotextension.dll` that includes my changes (see below)
 - Removed the demo Godot project from the original repo
-- File restructuring for organization into a Godot addon folder (`addons/gd-speak`)
+- File restructuring for organization into a single Godot addon folder (`addons/gd-speak`)
-    - Allows for simply copying `addons/gd-speak` to your project's `addons` folder to use in other Godot 4.4 projects
+    - Allows for simply copying `addons/gd-speak` into your Godot 4.4 projects
 - Changes to the original `eSpeakNode` made for personal preference and usage in my Godot project
     - [Compatability Breaking] Renamed `ESpeakNode` to `ESpeaker`
     - Print statements now require `ESpeaker.debug_print` to be enabled per `ESpeaker` instance (`false` by default)
 - Added `TextToSpeech` class via `TextToSpeech.gd` for a simple GDScript interface (extends `ESpeaker`)
     - Creates its own pre-configured `AudioStreamPlayer`
+    - Allows for quick and simple text-to-speech in 2 lines:
+        ```gdscript
+        var tts := TextToSpeech.new()
+        tts.speak("Hello, world!")
+        ```
+        - **Recommended:** Add it to the node tree first to avoid instancing everytime (`@onready var tts: TextToSpeech = $TextToSpeech`)
-    - Usage of this is optional as the `ESpeaker` node can be used directly
+    - Usage of this class is optional as the `ESpeaker` node can be used directly, but requires manual setup of an `AudioStreamPlayer` and `AudioStreamWAV` instance

 Thanks again to [@soykhaler](https://github.com/soykhaler) for the original project design and repository!

 ## 1. How to Update eSpeak-NG Changes and Recompile the GDExtension

-If you modify the eSpeak-NG source code (within `espeak-ng-src`, which is not included here but can be cloned from [eSpeak-NG 1.52](https://github.com/espeak-ng/espeak-ng/releases/tag/1.52.0)) or the GDExtension code (`src`), you need to recompile the GDExtension for changes to reflect in your Godot project.
+If you modify and rebuild eSpeak-NG from its source code (`espeak-ng-src`) or the GDExtension code (`src`), you will need to recompile the GDExtension for changes to reflect in your Godot project.
+Note that the GDExtension expects the eSpeak-NG source to be in `espeak-ng-src`, a folder that is not included here.
+Instead, clone/download the source from [eSpeak-NG 1.52](https://github.com/espeak-ng/espeak-ng/releases/tag/1.52.0), rename the repo's root folder to `espeak-ng-src`, and place in this project's root folder.

-Follow these steps:
+To build the GDExtension:

 1.  **Navigate to the GDExtension directory:**
     ```bash